mistermicheels/learning-notes/processes-techniques/Feature-flags.md

 Toggle router gives more flexibility:

--   state of the flag could potentially be changed from within the code by making a call to the toggle router
+-   State of the flag could potentially be changed from within the code by making a call to the toggle router
-    -   useful for testing
+    -   Useful for testing
--   state of the flag could be determined based on config file, DB, or even the current user executing the request
+-   State of the flag could be determined based on config file, DB, or even the current user executing the request

 ## Feature flag use cases